Franck Ribery has dismissed any idea of complacency on the part of Bayern Munich, stressing that they must deliver a good display against Barcelona.

-The Bavarians go into Wednesday's Champions League semi-final second leg on the back of a devastating 4-0 win over the Blaugrana, warming up for the fixture with a 1-0 victory against Freiburg on Saturday.
+The Bavarians go into Wednesday's Champions League semi-final second leg on the back of a devastating 4-0 win over the Blaugrana last week, warming up for the fixture with a 1-0 victory against Freiburg on Saturday.

 However, despite progress to the final looking reasonably assured, Ribery warned the Liga leaders that Bayern would not be taking anything for granted.